 Day 4 of Taiwan 8 Days Itinerary

 I woke up early, took MRT to Danshui and bought a one-day hop-on/hop-off shuttle bus to explore the northern coast of Taiwan.
 Out of the 13 stops, I chose to alight at Shimen Wedding Plaza, Shimen Arch, Jinshan Old Street and Yehliu Geo Park (野柳地質公園).

 By late afternoon, I was done with Yehliu and took a bus to the port city of Keelung (基隆市).
 Miaokou Night Market (基隆廟口夜市) was within walking distance from where I alighted and I thought it was one of the best night markets in Taiwan.
 It was bustling and so full of life!
 Seafood was the specialty in this night market.

-- Day 4 (pt 1): Taiwan North Coast Shuttle Bus to Shimen Wedding Plaza, Shimen Arch and Jinshan Old Street
+- Day 4 (Part 1): Taiwan North Coast Shuttle Bus to Shimen Wedding Plaza, Shimen Arch & Jinshan Old Street

-- Day 4 (pt 2): North Coast Tour to Yehliu, Keelung & Miaokou Night Market
+- Day 4 (Part 2): A free and easy trip to Yehliu, Keelung & Miaokou Night Market

 Day 5 of Taiwan 8 Days Itinerary